Kyler Murray and the Cardinals look to surprise in Kliff Kingsbury's second year as head coach

 It wasn't just bad.
 It was embarrassing.

 It didn't help that the Cardinals were without their best cornerback, Patrick Peterson, for the first six weeks of the season due to a PED suspension, and that it took him that many more weeks to finally return to form.
 Or that their No. 2 corner, Robert Alford, missed the entire season upon fracturing his leg toward the end of training camp.
-Both players are ready to roll now, however, and they're getting loads of help in front of them at multiple positions.
+Unfortunately, Alford tore his pec in training camp and he's expected to miss another season.
+Byron Murphy Jr., the team's second-round pick last year, is expected to replace Alford in the starting lineup once again.

 The Cardinals added three new starters via free agency, snagged a potential game-changing defender and loaded up on depth in the draft.
 Jordan Phillips (Bills) gives Arizona the disruptive force on the interior line it hasn't had since Calais Campbell.
 Devon Kennard (Lions) can now draw some double-team attention away from All-Pro Chandler Jones as his bookend at outside linebacker.
 De'Vondre Campbell (Falcons) brings needed stability at inside linebacker, where first-round pick Isaiah Simmons (Clemson) figures to start his NFL career.
 Simmons played five different positions in college, and although he is pegged as an inside linebacker, he could move around like he did at Clemson, according to defensive coordinator Vance Joseph.
 "If it's a job we think he can do, we will put him out there," Joseph says.
 "That's why he was drafted.
 I want Isaiah to be Isaiah.
 What we saw him do on Clemson tape, I want him to do all those things if possible."